julietKiloRomeo/cam-flow/README.md

 Navigate the flow-cell matrix using the arrow keys or the mouse.
 Mark a flow-cell as out-of-spec with the TAB key.

+Mark all cells as out-of-spec with ctrl-X and mark all as in-progress with shift-ctrl-X.

 Press ctrl-P to save a list of labels to the stack-folder (/folder-where-you-started-the-gui/stackname/labels.txt).

 Get a path to the top/bottom/other image copied to the clipboard by pressing the corresponding button.
 The folder will be created if it is not already present.
 The checkbox cannot be toggled - it will fill out automatically when an image is saved to the correct path.